riyadhultaher/Covid19Hub/README.md

 You can now run the application in Eclipse as a Spring Boot App.
 You can navigate to "localhost:8080" in your desired browser and you will be directed to the login page.

+Make sure to click on the actual words of the button to access it.

 The login page has "Login" and "New User" functionality.
 If you already created a user account, you can log into your account with your credentials.
 If not, you can create a new account by inputting a username, password, and initial state.
 The username must be unique and the password must be at least 8 characters.